Robert Varkonyi, Esq., MS

 “I love science and the idea that a single concept can change everyday life in immeasurable ways.
 My years in laboratory research allow me to understand and conceptualize the work undertaken by inventors to form their invention.
 More importantly, I utilize my knowledge to construct patent applications that can be read by people familiar with the technology.
-I feel this permits my clients to understand the application, enhances the collaboration between myself and my clients in navigating the patent application process.
-Using this knowledge to bridge the gap between science and the invention formed from that science, is exciting and drives my passion for my legal practice.””
+I feel this permits my clients to understand the application, and enhances the collaboration between myself and my clients in navigating the patent application process.
+Using this knowledge to bridge the gap between science and the invention formed from that science is exciting and drives my passion for my legal practice.”

 Attorney Robert Varkonyi practices in the areas of Intellectual Property Law, Patent Law, Trademark Law, and Copyright Law.